rikosintie/Discovery/README.md

 Once the data has been collected, there are helper scripts that create port maps, CDP neighbor tables, LLDP neighbor tables, OSPF neighbor tables, etc.

-A "show run structured" file is created.
+A "show run structured" file is created in the "Running" directory.
+The Procurve firmware allows you to include the "structured" keyword after the "show ruuning" command.
+This groups the output in an easier to read format.

 There is also a text file of show commands sent.
 This file can be edited to collect any show commands.

 The data is saved to various directories for easy access.